gloveboxes/Create-RaspberryPi-dotNET-Core-C-Sharp-IoT-Applications/README.md

 ---

+## Operating Systems and ARM architectures supported

+This tutorial has been tested with .NET Core applications running on **Raspberry Pi OS** and **Ubuntu 20.04** (including Ubuntu Mate 20.04) for both 32bit (ARM32) and 64bit (ARM64).
+The projects also include build tasks for Debug and Release configurations.

 ## Source Code

 The source and the samples for this tutorial can be found [here](https://github.com/gloveboxes/Create-RaspberryPi-dotNET-Core-C-Sharp-IoT-Applications).

+The examples are found in the samples director this repo and cover the following .NET Core scenarios.

+1. Simple hello world: dotnet.core.iot.csharp
+2. Azure IoT Hub: dotnet.core.iot.csharp.iothub
+3. .NET Core Web API: dotnet.core.iot.csharp.webapi
+4. .NET Core Web App: dotnet.core.iot.csharp.webapp
+5. Azure IoT Hub or IoT Central with DPS (Device Provisioning Service): dotnet.core.iot.csharp.dps.iot
+6. Azure IoT device twins: dotnet.core.iot.csharp.dps.iot.device-twins
+7. Azure IoT Hub device twins, and Pi Sense HAT : dotnet.core.iot.csharp.dps.iot.device-twins.sense.hat
+8. Simple Pi Sense HAT Sample: dotnet.core.iot.csharp.sense.hat
+9: F# and .NET Core: dotnet.core.iot.fsharp

 ---

-## Operating Systems and ARM architectures supported
+## Conventions used in the tutorial

-This tutorial has been tested with .NET Core applications running on Raspberry Pi OS and Ubuntu 20.04 for both 32bit (ARM32) and 64bit (ARM64).
-The projects also include build tasks for Debug and Release configurations.
+The tutorial covers Raspberry Pi OS, Ubuntu 20.04 for both ARM32 and ARM64.

+The tutorial refers to user and host as **user@host**.

+For Raspberry Pi this maps to **pi@raspberrypi.local** or depending on your network set up **pi@raspberrypi**.
+The default password is **raspberry**.

+For Ubuntu 20.04 this maps to **ubuntu@ubuntu.local** or **ubuntu@ubuntu**.
+The default password is **ubuntu**.

 ---